Please note: Applications are open and will close on November 9th, 2025.

 background

-Traumatic brain injury (TBI) is more prevalent than breast cancer, HIV-Aids, and Multiple Sclerosis combined.
-It is the leading case of disability among people under the age of 40 worldwide.
-However, it does not receive the same amount of recognition or funding.
-Sadly, TBI is also highly prevalent among jail and prison inmates, people who have come into contact with the criminal justice system, survivors of intimate partner violence, and people who are unstably housed or homeless.
+Traumatic brain injury (TBI) is more prevalent than breast cancer, HIV-AIDS, and Multiple Sclerosis combined.1 It is the leading cause of disability among people under the age of 40 worldwide.2 However, it does not receive the same amount of recognition or funding.
+Sadly, TBI is also highly prevalent among jail and prison inmates, people who have come into contact with the criminal justice system, survivors of intimate partner violence, and individuals who are unstably housed or homeless.

 Meet Isaac

-As a teenager, Isaac (not his real name) was an A student and a high level hockey player.
+As a teenager, Isaac* was an A student and a high-level hockey player.
 Isaac was smaller than most players, but he was fast and was an effective goal scorer.
-This made him a threat to the other teams who would actively target Isaac, repeatedly checking him into the boards.
-Because Isaac was shorter than the other players, instead of his shoulder hitting the boards, it was his head; over and over again.
-Routinely he reported seeing stars, feeling dizzy, and he couldn’t remember what happened, but he just kept on playing.
+This made him a threat to the other teams, who would actively target Isaac, repeatedly checking him into the boards.
+Because Isaac was shorter than the other players, instead of his shoulder hitting the boards, it was his head, over and over again.
+Routinely, he reported seeing stars, feeling dizzy, and couldn’t remember what had happened, but he just kept playing.

-TBI refers to a blow or jolt to the head, or a penetrating head injury, which disrupts the function of the brain either temporarily or permanently (CDC Brainline.org).
-TBI falls under the umbrella of Acquired Brain Injury (ABI).
-ABI includes TBI and non-traumatic brain injuries such as stroke, aneurysm, and anoxia.
+A traumatic brain injury (TBI) refers to a blow or jolt to the head, or a penetrating head injury, which disrupts the brain’s function either temporarily or permanently.3 TBI falls under the broader category of Acquired Brain Injury (ABI), which also includes non-traumatic brain injuries such as stroke, aneurysm, and anoxia.4,5

 A concussion is a TBI defined as a traumatically induced temporary disturbance of brain function.
 Current evidence suggests that long-term alterations in brain function are associated with concussion in some individuals.
-A concussion can occur, and often does, without a loss of consciousness.
-The effect of multiple concussions is cumulative and can cause serious long-term consequences in some individuals.
+A concussion can occur, and often does, without a loss of consciousness or positive findings on medical imaging.6 The effect of multiple concussions is cumulative and can cause serious long-term consequences in some individuals.

-A person does not need to hit their head for a TBI of any severity to occur.
-Moreover, those with a history of TBI, including concussion, are at a higher risk of sustaining another concussion.
-Also, a history of multiple TBIs is associated with slower recovery and more complications.
-Common causes of TBI include falls, motor vehicle collisions, assaults and domestic violence, and sports injuries.
+A person does not need to hit their head for a TBI of any severity to occur, and individuals with a history of TBI, including concussion, are at a higher risk of sustaining another brain injury.
+Multiple TBIs are associated with slower recovery times and an increased risk for complications.
+Common causes of TBI include falls, motor vehicle collisions, assaults and domestic violence, as well as sports injuries.3

 How does TBI affect people?

-A TBI that happens during childhood can often lead to long term developmental challenges, especially in the area of social ‘intelligence’ and social communication.
-These challenges can lead to poor school performance, early school leaving, disengagement, and mental health challenges.
-TBI often results in problems with attention, memory, headaches, difficulty following and responding in conversation, poor sleep, behavior changes, and self-regulation.
+A TBI that happens during childhood can often lead to long-term developmental challenges, especially in the area of social ‘intelligence’ and social communication.
+These challenges can lead to poor school performance, leaving school early, disengagement, and mental health challenges.
+TBI often results in problems with attention, memory, headaches, difficulty following and responding in conversation, poor sleep, behaviour changes, and self-regulation.
 These changes can make it challenging to stay in school, hold down a job, and maintain relationships.
 It can be hard to pay the rent and bills and access services when you cannot keep a job.
 As a result, many become unstably housed or homeless.
 With no resources to help improve their condition, many people turn to substances or get caught up in petty criminal activities by default.

 TBI and the Criminal Justice System

 Research data on the prevalence of TBI within the criminal justice system varies across studies however, it suggests that approximately 80% of adults in the criminal justice system have a history of TBI.
-Recent Ontario research identified that a sample of adults with history of TBI and criminal justice system involvement had sustained an average of 3.5 TBI’s (range 1-9) with the majority of TBI’s occurring prior to adulthood and before their first interaction with the legal system (Magor, Wiseman-Hakes et al., 2021).
-Some had moderate-severe injuries, but more often, these injuries were ‘mild by definition, but severe by functional implication and consequence.’
-For youth, the rate is estimated as being up to 72% (Hughes et al., 2015), however 100% of youth who have been sentenced to death have a history of TBI (Hughes et al., 2015).
+Recent Ontario research identified that a sample of adults with history of TBI and criminal justice system involvement had sustained an average of 3.5 TBI’s (range 1-9) with the majority of TBI’s occurring prior to adulthood and before their first interaction with the legal system.7 Some had moderate-severe injuries, but more often, these injuries were ‘mild by definition, but severe by functional implication and consequence.’
+For youth, the rate is estimated as being up to 72%; however, 100% of youth who have been sentenced to death have a history of TBI.8

 TBI can also result in people being vulnerable to exploitation and abuse.
 Cognitive challenges associated with the injury and a desire for friendship may result in the person being coerced to engage in criminal activity without fully understanding the consequences of their actions.
 They may have difficulty reading where the other person is coming from and can be taken advantage of.
 ‘James’ (not his real name) who had a severe brain injury as a child stated that his involvement in the legal system happened in part because “I started hanging out with some ‘shady, not so good’ people”.
 I wanted to be liked and I know they took advantage of my brain damage”.